Pitu/Magane/README.md

 > You must manually consult this repo to check for updates!
 Or just check back whenever it breaks due to Discord's updates...

 1. Grab Magane's Vencord plugin file from [https://magane.moe/api/dist/vencord](https://magane.moe/api/dist/vencord).
-2. Download Vencord git from `https://github.com/Vendicated/Vencord`.
-3. Follow its advanced user's installation guide at `https://docs.vencord.dev/installing/custom-plugins/`.
+2. Install Vencord from source.
+Follow its installation guide at [https://docs.vencord.dev/installing/](https://docs.vencord.dev/installing/).
-4. In Vencord git directory, navigate to `src`, then create `userplugins` directory (e.g. `/path/to/vencord/src/userplugins`).
+3. In Vencord git directory, navigate to `src`, then create `userplugins` directory (e.g. `/path/to/vencord/src/userplugins`).
-5. Place Magane's plugin file into it.
+4. Place Magane's plugin file into it.
-6. Rebuild Vencord (`pnpm build`).
+5. Rebuild Vencord (`pnpm build`).
-7. Restart your Discord.
-8. (optional) If you had not done it before, you must inject Vencord into your Discord installation (`pnpm inject`).
+6. (optional) If you had not done it before, you must inject Vencord into your Discord installation (`pnpm inject`).
 For those that use **Vesktop**, please see below.
+7. Restart your Discord/Vesktop.
-9. Activate Magane from Discord's **User Settings > Vencord > Plugins**.
+8. Activate Magane from Discord's **User Settings > Vencord > Plugins**.

 #### Vesktop

 Follow the same steps as above, until step 6.

-Then in your Vesktop, navigate to Discord's **User Settings > Vencord > Vesktop Settings > Vencord Location**.
-Change its directory to the **dist** sub-directory of your local copy of Vencord git [(preview)](https://chibisafe.moe/In9jAlxF.png).
-Then just restart Vesktop.
+Then in your Vesktop, navigate to Discord's **User Settings > Vencord > Vesktop Settings > Open Developer Settings > Vencord Location**.
+Change its directory to the **dist** sub-directory of your local copy of Vencord git [(preview)](https://chibisafe.moe/pCX4Qa82.png).
+Then restart Vesktop.

 You should now be able to activate Magane from Vesktop's **Plugins** settings.